cs-sally/doogie_blog/_posts/2025-07-19-s01e26-frankly-mydear.md

 ---
 layout: post
-title: " s01e26-frankly-mydear-Idon't give a grand"
+title: s01e26s01-"Frankly, My Dear, I Don't Give a Grand."
 ---

-#### Scene 1: In the hotel
+#### Scene 01: In the hotel
 : Vinee and Doogie are coming into a hotel.

 1. Viniee expects his first night.